LoopKit/loopdocs/docs/gh-actions/gh-update.md

 * Apps can be installed from TestFlight onto a phone up through the TestFlight expiration date
 * You just cannot build a new app until a new Certificate is generated

 ??? question "Do you want to know more?
-Click here"
+(Click to open/close)"
     * Delete all your `Distribution Certificates`.
 Apple only allows you to have 2 of these.
 So get rid of the old ones so you will be able to create a new one that will last a full year.
 (Step 1 below.)

     * The Certificate in question is embedded in your `Match-Secrets repository`.
 In order to proceed, you need to remove the old certificate from `Match-Secrets`.
 Later this will be automated and can be done without deleting your `Match-Secrets repository`, but for now the easiest way to do that is to just delete your current `Match-Secrets repository` and then create a brand new one.
 (Steps 2 and 3 below.)